Abdulaziz Al Sheikh: Proclamations

-Following Pope Benedict XVI's quotation of a Byzantine emperor in a lecture, the grand mufti called the Pope's statement "lies", adding that they "show that reconciliation between religions is impossible".
+In 2001, the Grand Mufti issued a fatwa banning Pokemon in Saudi Arabia on the basis that it promotes gambling and that the cards contain symbols resembling "the star of David, which everyone knows is connected to international Zionism and is Israel's national emblem".
+He also claimed that other symbols on the cards promoted Freemasonry and Christianity.
+As a result of this edict, Pokemon products were removed from shops in Saudi Arabia and customs officers began preventing them from entering the country.

-In 2005, he issued a fatwa banning forced marriages; in 2018, he backed the decision allowing women to drive.
+In 2006, following Pope Benedict XVI's quotation of a Byzantine emperor in a lecture, the Grand Mufti called the Pope's statement "lies", adding that they "show that reconciliation between religions is impossible".

 In 2007, the Grand Mufti announced plans to demolish the Green Dome and flatten the dome.

 On 15 March 2012, the Grand Mufti declared that, "All churches in the Arabian Peninsula must be destroyed".
 This declaration caused criticism from some Christian officeholders.
 Roman Catholic bishops in Germany and Austria responded sharply to his fatwa, concerned about the human rights of non-Muslims working in the Persian Gulf region.
 Russian Orthodox Metropolitan Mark, Archbishop of Yegoryevsk, said the ruling was "alarming".
 Most of the world overlooked the statement.
-Mehmet Görmez, the most senior imam in Turkey, blasted Al Sheikh's call to "destroy all the churches" in the Persian Gulf region, saying that the announcement totally contradicted the peaceful teachings of Islam.
-Görmez, the president of Diyanet İşleri Başkanlığı (Presidency of Religious Affairs), said he could not accept Al Sheikh's fatwa, adding that it ran contrary to the centuries-old Islamic teachings of tolerance and the sanctity of institutions belonging to other religions.
+Mehmet Görmez, the most senior imam in Turkey, blasted Al al-Sheikh's call to "destroy all the churches" in the Persian Gulf region, saying that the announcement totally contradicted the peaceful teachings of Islam.
+Görmez, the president of Diyanet İşleri Başkanlığı (Presidency of Religious Affairs), said he could not accept Al al-Sheikh's fatwa, adding that it ran contrary to the centuries-old Islamic teachings of tolerance and the sanctity of institutions belonging to other religions.

-In April 2012, the Grand Mufti issued a fatwa allowing ten-year-old girls to marry insisting that girls are ready for marriage by age 10 or 12: "Our mothers and grandmothers got married when they were barely 12.
+In April 2012, the Grand Mufti issued a fatwa allowing ten-year-old girls to marry, insisting that girls are ready for marriage by age 10 or 12: "Our mothers and grandmothers got married when they were barely 12.
 Good upbringing makes a girl ready to perform all marital duties at that age."
-However, he was opposed to the practice of marrying off very young girls to older men, emphasizing its incongruence with Islamic tradition.